 Research & development (R&D) lease rates are higher than warehouse space as these buildings generally have a higher level of finish (such as specialized facilities, office space, etc.).
 In 2010, Philadelphia had the highest asking rents at \$10.07/SF for R&D/flex space (Figure 7-24).
-Other market indicators, such as positive indicators, such as positive absorption, increased construction activity, and falling vacancy rates from 2009 to 2010 are positive signs that the Philadelphia industrial submarket is recovering from the recession.
-The asking rents for the other submarkets were in the \$8.00/SF to \$9.00/SF range, excluding
+Other market indicators, such as positive absorption, increased construction activity, and falling vacancy rates from 2009 to 2010 are positive signs that the Philadelphia industrial submarket is recovering from the recession.
+The asking rents for the other submarkets were in the \$8.00/SF to \$9.00/SF range, excluding Delaware County which had the lowest asking rent of \$7.78/SF.